 The decision maker for an agency is the Director-General responsible for the contract in which the breach occurred.
-Where a breach does not relate to a contract, the Director-General of the category lead agency will be responsible for decision making.

 The decision maker for government-owned corporations (GOCs), statutory bodies and special purpose vehicles (SPVs) when they are the procuring agency will be the organisation itself.
 All cases raised by a GOC, statutory body or SPV will be referred to the Chief Executive responsible for the contract in which the breach occurred.